-- Facebook is asking users to upload a selfie to prove who they are: An apparently innocent or even fun "request", until you remember how they are being so aggressive into facial recognition, so with this they can potentially teach the platform to detect you on any photo anybody uploads to Facebook.
+- Facebook is asking users to upload a selfie to prove who they are: An apparently innocent or even fun "request", until you remember how they are being so aggressive into facial recognition (Facebook Is Using an “NRA Approach” to Defend Its Creepy Facial Recognition Programs), so with this they can potentially teach the platform to detect you on any photo anybody uploads to Facebook.
 So glad to have deleted my account years ago.

 - From inboxing to thought showers: how business bullshit took over: Maybe too long read but is interesting to see that bullshit comes further away in history than this last years